GerritCodeReview/plugins_code-owners/resources/Documentation/config-guide.md

 ### <a id="securityImplicitApprovals">Implicit approvals

-If [implicit approvals](#implicitApprovals) are enabled, it is important that code owners are aware of their implicit approval when they upload new patch sets for other users.
+If [implicit approvals](#implicitApprovals) are enabled, it is important that code owners are aware of their implicit approval when they upload new changes for other users.

-Examples:
+Example:

-* If a contributor pushes a change to a wrong branch and a code owner helps them to get it rebased onto the correct branch, the rebased change has implicit approvals from the code owner, since the code owner is the uploader.
+* If a contributor pushes a change to a wrong branch and a code owner helps them to get it rebased onto the correct branch, the rebased change has implicit approvals from the code owner, since the code owner is the change owner.
-* If a code owner edits the commit message of change owned by a non-code-owner, the change gets implicitly approved since editing the commit message creates a new patch set and the code owner is the uploader that patch set.

 To avoid situations like this it is recommended to not enable implicit approvals.